JOJOexchange/smart-contract-EVM/README.md

 - `JOJOExternal.sol` contains all "external" functions of `JOJODealer.sol`.
 - [JOJOStorage.sol](./src/JOJOStorage.sol) is where all data stored.

-## Perpetual.sol: The balance sheet
+#### Perpetual.sol: The Balance Sheet

-From now on, we are going to design a perpetual contract computing system on the blockchain, which is referred to as [Perpetual.sol](./src/Perpetual.sol)

-For a trader, we only need to maintain the number of *paper* and *credit* s/he holds.
-The number of *paper* and *credits* can be negative.
-We call the combination of these two numbers "balance."

-If a trader long 1BTC at 30,000USD, then his balance is
+##### Trader Balances

+For traders, their balance consists of paper (asset quantity) and credit.
+The combination of these two values forms their balance.
+Both paper and credit can be negative.

+Example:

+- Long 1BTC at $30,000:

 ```javascript
 paper = 1
 credit = -30000
 ```

-If a trader shorts 1BTC at 30,000USD, then his balance is
+- Short 1BTC at $30,000:

 ```javascript
 paper = -1
 credit = 30000
 ```
 The essence of the perpetual contract calculation is the state transfer of balance.
 Luckily, there are only three types of operations that affect balance.

 1. Funding rate
 2. Trading
 3. Liquidation

-### Funding rate
+##### Funding Rate

-The Dealer is responsible for ensuring the perpetual contract price is anchored to the spot price.
-Using the funding rate is one of the most common ways to achieve that.
+The funding rate ensures the perpetual contract price aligns with the spot price.
+Two scenarios guide its adjustments:

-- If the contract price is higher than the spot price, the Dealer should punish the long side and reward the short side.
-So, the contract price decreases until it equals the spot price.
+- When the contract price exceeds the spot price, the long side is penalized, and the short side is rewarded.
+This prompts a decrease in the contract price until it matches the spot price.
-- If the contract price is lower than the spot price, the Dealer should punish the short side and reward the long side.
-So, the contract price increases until it equals the spot price.
+- Conversely, if the contract price is lower than the spot price, the short side is penalized, and the long side is rewarded, increasing the contract price to match the spot price.

-The funding rate adjusts *credit* according to the *paper* amount.
-It is impossible to record the number of credits on the chain.
-Otherwise, modifying thousands of credit values would be too costly each time the funding rate is updated.
-So we record a value called "reducedCredit" on the chain, and the actual credit is calculated using the following formula:
+To manage credit adjustments based on paper, a value named "reducedCredit" is recorded.
+The actual credit is calculated using the formula:

 `credit = (paper * fundingRate) + reducedCredit`

-In this way, each trader's credit is automatically updated each time *fundingRate* is updated. *fundingRate* can be positive or negative.
-When *fundingRate* increases, the Dealer could transfer funds from short to long positions.
-When *fundingRate* decreases, the Dealer could move from long to short positions.

-JOJO team will update the *fundingRate* every 8 hours.
+This mechanism ensures each trader's credit is automatically adjusted according to changes in the fundingRate, which can be positive or negative.
+An increase in the fundingRate facilitates the movement of funds from short to long positions, whereas a decrease prompts a shift from long to short positions.
+These fundingRate updates, managed by the JOJO team, take place every 8 hours.

-You can call the function below to check your paper and credit balances:
+To check balances, utilize the function:
 ```javascript
 function balanceOf(address trader)
         external